How to select an inverter - type and size

 - off-grid inverter

-Many people choose to install a hybrid inverter in anticipation of adding batteries later to their system, however some hybrid inverters need at least a small battery to function properly.
+Many people choose to install a hybrid inverter with solar panels, in anticipation of adding batteries later to their system, however most hybrid inverters need at least a small battery to function properly.

 Solar PV inverter